linuxserver/docker-documentation/docs/general/updating-our-containers.md

 Once the container has been stopped, remove it.

+!!! warning
-> **Important**: Did you remember to persist the `/config` volume when you originally created the container?
+    Did you remember to persist the `/config` volume when you originally created the container?
 Bear in mind, you'll lose any configuration inside the container if this volume was not persisted.
 [Read up on why this is important](volumes.md).

 ```shell
 docker rm <container_name>